A look at acts of public violence in NYC over past 40 years

 Over the past 40 years, New York has endured multiple subway and train shootings, bombing attempts, a vehicular attack on pedestrians and the Sept.
 11, 2001, terrorist attack.

-The suspect in the latest assault was taken into custody Wednesday, about 30 hours after the carnage on a rush-hour train.
-The attack left five victims in critical condition and has put residents of the U.S.’ largest metropolis on edge.
+The suspect in the latest assault was taken into custody Wednesday, about 30 hours after the shooting.
+The attack left five victims in critical condition and put residents of the nation’s most populous city on edge

 A look at some of the attacks in the city over the past four decades: